 At the conclusion of their seminar studies, students must successfully complete an oral comprehensive examination in their major and minor fields.
 Comprehensive examinations require mastery of the field bibliographies distributed at the beginning of the student's program.
 The major and minor supervisors may make minimal alterations to their respective bibliographies throughout the seminar stage, but no later than four months prior to the comprehensive examinations.
-Any change to a comprehensive bibliography must be communicated both to the student and to the School of Evangelism and Missions Office of Doctoral Programs in writing.
+Any change to a comprehensive bibliography must be communicated both to the student and to the Office of Research Doctoral Programs in writing.
 Students are expected to continually prepare for the comprehensive examinations throughout the program.